telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 ### Available functions

 There are several predefined JEXL transformations avaliable to be used at any JEXL expression.
-The definition of those transformations and their javascript inmpementation can be found at jexlTransformsMap.js.
+The definition of those transformations and their javascript inmplementation can be found at jexlTransformsMap.js.

 The library module also exports a method `iotAgentLib.dataPlugins.expressionTransformation.setJEXLTransforms(Map)` to be used by specific IoTAgent implementations in order to incorporate extra transformations to this set.
 It is important to